rmcwhae/russellmcwhae.ca/src/routes/about/index.md

 ## About this Site

 This latest incarnation of my personal website was built with SvelteKit.
 View the source code here: TODO.
-It it statically generated and deployed to a shared host.
+It is statically generated and deployed to a shared host.

 <!-- ## About this Site